FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Rematch offer sent=This is message informing you that your offer of a rematch has been sent to your opponent.
 This is a system message that appears in the chat box, and also in the right-hand side box.

-Rematch offer accepted=This is a system message that appears in the chat box when either player accepts an offer of a rematch.
+Rematch offer accepted=Informs that the rematch offer was accepted.
+This is a system message that appears in the chat box.

-Rematch offer canceled=This is a system message that appears in the chat box when the offer to a rematch a player sent is canceled.
-(Note: "canceled" is not a typo, it is valid American English)
+Rematch offer canceled=Informs that the rematch offer a player sent was canceled.This is a system message that appears in the chat box.

-Rematch offer declined=This is a system message that appears in the chat box when the offer to a rematch a player sent is declined.
+Rematch offer declined=Informs that the rematch offer a player sent was declined.This is a system message that appears in the chat box.

 Cancel rematch offer=Clicking this cancels the rematch you offered.
 Obviously, this button appears after you have sent a rematch offer.